How to Add Social Media Icons to an Email Signature

 Actionable Tip: Don’t wait for feedback to appear, actively prompt it.
 Add a direct question in your caption or as on-screen text.
 For example:

 This is arguably the most important metric on TikTok.
 The algorithm pushes videos with high average watch time because it signals the content is keeping people on the platform.
-If your video is 30 seconds long but the average watch time is only 5 seconds, that’s direct feedback that your hook failed or the video didn't deliver on its initial promise.
+If your video is 30 seconds long but the average watch time is only 5 seconds, that’s a sign that your hook failed or the video didn't deliver on its initial promise.
 Aim for an average watch time that is at least a third of your video's total length, but ideally much more.

 This graph shows you the exact second-by-second drop-off of your viewers.
 It's a visual ECG of your video's health.